orstavik/nativeDefaultActions/README.md

 });
 ```

-Or you can add a debug point in one of your/the website's existing event listeners.
+4. Then, trigger the event and look at the result from the `getDefaultActions(e)`.
+If you have used the example above and added your own event listener to `wikipedia.org`, then you can simply click on a link and see what happens.
+The list should contain two defaultActions:

-3. Then, trigger the event.
-If you have used the example above and added your own event listener to `wikipedia.org`,
+   1. the `dblclick` controller (a generic default action that applies to all `click` events on all `HTMLElements`) and
-then you can simply click on a link and see what happens.
+   2. the `requestNavigate` default action associated with `<a href>` elements.

 Att!!
 The default actions for synthetic events are included.
 This means that functions such as `dblclick` are included in the list of default actions.